robleto/Robleto/README.md

 ![gitback](https://cdn.dribbble.com/userupload/16195176/file/original-e79a5b39e6f3da18ee1087b93debfd01.png?resize=1504x798)

-Hello there 👋, thanks for visiting my Github profile.
+Hello there 👋, thanks for visiting my GitHub profile.

 I’m Greg, a Director of Design with over 20 years of experience in fintech.
-I love collaborating on new ideas, designing and developing products that grow businesses and delight users.
-I am passionate about building up my team of designers and developers and wish I could share all the work we've done, but alas it's all tucked away in private company repos.

-What you can find here is my personal collection of small projects that I work on in my downtime for fun and to keep my skills sharp.
-I've used these experiments to better learn React, Next, APIs and how to use Generative AI to collaborate on the coding.
-My coding  background is primary in CSS and I have built up a collection of single-div CSS art.
-I generally work in Figma and VS Code.
+I’m passionate about collaborating on new ideas, designing and developing products that grow businesses and delight users.
+While most of my work is tucked away in private company repos, what you’ll find here is a personal collection of small projects I work on in my downtime to keep my skills sharp and have some fun.
+These experiments have helped me dive deeper into React, Next.js, APIs, and using Generative AI in coding.
+My core strength is in CSS, and I've built a collection of single-div CSS art.
+I usually work in Figma and VS Code.

 - 🖥️ Projects and portfolio at <a href="https://robleto.com">robleto.com</a>
 - 🎨 CSS Art collection and other experiments on <a href="https://codepen.io/robleto/">Codepen</a>